MM520J/reactcircleci/discussions/d5_project_review/README.md

   | Not of condition
   | If of condition * condition * condition
 ```
 Notice how this definition is recursive.
-The
+The “base cases” are True and False, and